-At EverString, we use our own FIRE dashboard within Salesforce CRM, which attains Fit data from our EverString Audience Platform (EAP), Intent and Recency data from EAP via our integration with Bombora, and Engagement from our integration with Engagio and Marketo.
+At EverString, we use our own FIRE dashboard within Salesforce CRM, which attains Fit data from our EverString Audience Platform (EAP), Intent and Recency data from a third-party intent provicer, and Engagement from our integration with Engagio and Marketo.

 Using FIRE’s four elements, we can sort and prioritize the best accounts quickly and easily.
 You’ll know which leads need your immediate attention, which ones are a high-but-not-top priority, which ones you can wait on, and which ones you can ignore.